 - When the crawl is finished, click ‘Crawl Analysis’ and then ‘Start’.

-- Now let’s analyse some data… First, you can view duplicate page URLs in the ‘Content’ tab
+- You can view duplicate page URLs in the ‘Content’ tab

 You will notice several filters in the top left drop down menu but the only ones we you need to focus on at this stage are ‘Exact Duplicates’ and ‘Near Duplicates’.
 There you will find out which page URLs of your website have duplicate content. - Once you click on a page URL, you can also find out which URLs are duplicate by clicking the ‘Duplicate Details’ tab on the bottom.